Douglas0207/PLT-2025/Day 7/README.md

 ---

-# Java Algorithm Solutions – Set 2
+# Java Algorithm Solutions – Day 7

 This repository includes optimized Java solutions for three algorithmic problems commonly asked in technical interviews.
 Each implementation is designed to be clear, efficient, and easy to understand.